igcbioinformatics/ADER/README.md

 		What are functional annotations, what types exist, and where to get them

 #### 	LO 9.2 - Understand the concept of functional enrichment analysis, and the statistics involved
+		What is enrichment analysis and how is it performed How to define sample and population sets
-		When and why do we need multiple test corrections
+		Why do we need multiple test corrections

 #### 	LO 9.3 - Interpreting the results of functional enrichment analysis
-		Using functional enrichment analysis with your lists of genes
+		What can we get from enrichment analysis results Using functional enrichment analysis with real lists of genes

 ## Detailed Program